SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticBeanstalkApplicationApplicationResourceLifecycleConfig.md

----
-layout: glossary
-title: Add-VSElasticBeanstalkApplicationApplicationResourceLifecycleConfig
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticBeanstalkApplicationApplicationResourceLifecycleConfig

 ## SYNOPSIS
-Adds an AWS::ElasticBeanstalk::Application.ApplicationResourceLifecycleConfig resource property to the template
+Adds an AWS::ElasticBeanstalk::Application.ApplicationResourceLifecycleConfig resource property to the template.
+The resource lifecycle configuration for an application.
+Defines lifecycle settings for resources that belong to the application, and the service role that Elastic Beanstalk assumes in order to apply lifecycle settings.
+The version lifecycle configuration defines lifecycle settings for application versions.

 ## SYNTAX